A summer cocktail combines into a summer dessert to make a Boozy Mudslide Icebox Cake that’s double the booze, cream, coffee AND chocolate.

 - 6 oz cream cheese softened to room temperature

 - 2 tbsp powdered sugar

-- 1 tbsp espresso flavored liquor such as Kahlua
+- 1 tbsp Kahlua coffee liqueur or any other espresso flavored liquor

-- 1 tbsp Irish cream liquor such as Bailey’s
+- 1 tbsp Baileys Irish Cream Liqueur or any other Irish cream liquor

-- 10.5 oz package of chocolate sandwich cookies FYI, the mocha jo-jo’s from Trader Joe’s taste delicious for this recipe, but definitely aren’t necessary
+- 10 1/2 oz chocolate sandwich cookies FYI, the mocha jo-jo’s from Trader Joe’s taste delicious for this recipe, but definitely aren’t necessary

 - Extra espresso beans, sprinkles, chocolate shavings, fresh flowers, etc. for garnishing and serving